rsdoiel/mweave/README.md

 _mweave_ is a literate programming experiment I started by in 2012.
-I liked Donald Knuth's ideas about [literate programming](https://en.wikipedia.org/wiki/Literate_programming) but didn't wish to write in TeX.
+I liked Donald Knuth's ideas about [literate programming](https://en.wikipedia.org/wiki/Literate_programming) but didn't enjoy the implementations I had available.
 Today I mostly write documents in an extended version of Markdown or in the case of screenplay's Fountain.
-While TeX (and particularly LaTeX) remain really cool in my thinking I just find it easier to type and proof read in a simpler form of markup.
-I am restarting the experiment again to see if a simple L.P. tool would make sense for writing interactive fiction.
+While TeX (and particularly LaTeX) remain really cool in my thinking I prefer editing in a simpler form of markup.
+I am restarting the experiment again to see if a simple L.P. tool would make sense in creating [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction).

 ## History